Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 - If you have a disability or ongoing medical condition, or you are a lone parent, you may be able to claim welfare benefits while you are re-sitting or interrupting.
 If you are already in receipt of welfare benefits, these should continue while you are re-sitting or interrupting your studies.
 Contact a Welfare Adviser in the Advice and Counselling Service for more information.
 You may also find it helpful to refer to our advice guide Extra money for disability and ill health and our web pages for students with children.

 - Students who interrupt because they are ill, or to care for someone else, may be entitled to claim certain benefits for a limited period after they recover or caring responsibilities end but they are waiting to return to university.
+It may also be possible to claim Carer's Allowance during a period of interruption if you care full-time for someone and are not required to complete course work, sit exams or engage with your course during this time.
 Contact a Welfare Adviser in the Advice and Counselling Service for more information.

 - If you have attended your programme for the duration normally required to complete it, but you have to re-sit your final examinations or re-submit your dissertation, and you are no longer required to actually ‘attend’ university, you should be able to claim welfare benefits in accordance with the normal eligibility criteria.
 Contact a Welfare Adviser in the Advice and Counselling Service if you are having difficulty claiming.